steveclancy/legit/README.md

 Legit was created as a hackathon project at #SNDMakes Boston, October 17-19, 2014.
 For more about the idea, #SNDMakes hackathons, or the project team, visit the project site at http://steveclancy.github.io/legit/.

+### The Future

+- Hoax bot - for false items, tweet at people who retweet this.
+- Different/better sorting criteria
+- Adjustable sorting weights
+- Combining tweets from multiple keywords
+- More social sources (instagram, reddit)
+- Management of rate limiting
+- Outputs:
+    - dashboard for editorial use
+    - quick view for reader use
+    - auto-creation of storify

 ## Getting Started

 Install Ruby 2.1.3 and Bundler.